 Further out

-[edit]- 3 Castlecoote House, Cooly (5 km west of town on R366), ☏ +353 90 666 3794.
-Jun-Aug W-Su 14:00-18:00.
+- 3 Castlecoote House, Cooly F42 H288, ☏ +353 90 666 3794.
+Jun-Aug W-Su 2-6PM.
 Grand Georgian manor, next to the ruins of the 16th-century castle.
-Tours are only available Jun-Aug but the grounds are open Apr-Oct daily, €2.
-They also host the Percy French Festival in July, and regular courses in Biblical Hebrew.
+Tours are only available Jun-Aug but the grounds are open Apr-Oct daily.
+They also host the Percy French Festival in July.
 They may have accommodation.
+Adult €12, conc €10, child €5.

 - 4 Castlestrange Stone is a granite boulder with curving incised decorations of La Tène style, so it dates to 200 BC, though the cobble mounting and cattle grid are modern.
 This Celtic style appeared circa 500 BC in La Tène near Neuchâtel in Switzerland and spread across Europe, so it's become a marker for the extent of Celtic culture.
 Park at the bend in the public road and walk up the Desmesne driveway.
 There are three similar La Tène stones across Ireland, more or less in a line, what's that all about? - since they have no obvious astronomical alignment.

 - 5 Castlerea Railway Museum, Main St, Castlerea, ☏ +353 87 230 8152.
 By arrangement.
 Large private collection of Irish rolling stock, equipment and fittings.
-Adult €5.
+Adult €10, child €5.

-- 6 Rathcroghan, The Square, Tulsk (by junction of N5 and N61), ☏ +353 71 963 9268.
-M-Sa 9AM-5PM, and May-Aug Su noon-4PM.
-Prehistoric complex accessed via guided tour starting from the visitor centre in Tulsk village.
-These start M-F at noon, and May-Aug at 2PM and take about 2 hours.
-There are some 240 sites in the complex, the tour takes in half a dozen such as Rathcroghan Mound and Oweynagat Cave.
-Adult €15, conc €13, child €6.
+- 6 Rathcroghan, The Square, Tulsk, ☏ +353 71 963 9268.
+M-Sa 9:30AM-4:30PM, and May-Aug Su noon-4:30PM.
+Prehistoric complex accessed via the visitor centre in Tulsk village.
+There are some 240 sites in the complex, highlights include Rathcroghan Mound and Oweynagat Cave.
+Adult €7, conc €6, child €4.

-- 7 Strokestown Park, Strokestown F42 H282, ☏ +353 71 963 3013.
-Park and museum open Jun-Aug: daily 10AM-6PM; Mar-May Sep Oct: daily 10:30AM-5PM; Nov-Feb: daily 10:30AM-4PM.
-Guided house tours Mar-Oct at noon, 2PM, 4PM; Nov-Feb: noon only.
+- 7 National Famine Museum (Strokestown Park), Strokestown F42 H282, ☏ +353 71 963 3013.
+Daily Mar-Oct 10AM-5PM, Nov-Feb 10:30AM-4PM.
 Magnificent Palladian mansion, but built upon ruthless exploitation of the tenantry, who were evicted or starved in great numbers.
-It incorporates the National Famine Museum.
-Adult €14, conc €12, child €7, family €31; guided house tour €4/€2.50/€2/€8 extra.
+It incorporates the National Famine Museum, self-guided, but the full ticket includes a guided tour of the house at noon and 2PM.
+Museum plus house adult €19, conc €15, child €10.50.

 - 8 Rinn Dúin or Rindoon is an abandoned medieval village on a headland in Lough Ree.
 The village and St John's Castle were built in 1227, and destroyed in raids in the 13th and 14th centuries.
 There were attempts to rebuild in the 16th and 17th centuries.
-The windmill is from this period - but most of what you see is medieval.
+The windmill is from this period, but most of what you see is medieval.
 You're free to stroll the extensive site anytime.

 Do